Welcome to the LRZ Data Science Storage documentation.

 /dss/.
 For virtual machines in the Compute Cloud or the LRZ VMWare infrastructure, data curators can export their containers via NFS to these machines.

-Outside of the LRZ compute ecosystem, DSS containers can be accessed and shared via the GridFTP protocol.
-The most convenient way to do this, is to use the Globus Data Management Web App.
+Outside of the LRZ compute ecosystem, DSS containers can be accessed and shared via Globus Online.

 Where to go from here

-- If you are interested in our DSS project offering, please contact us via the LRZ Servicedesk (Datenhaltung → Data Science Storage)
+- If you are interested in our DSS or DSA offerings, please contact us via the LRZ Servicedesk (Datenhaltung → Data Science Storage)

 - If you are a principal investigator, looking for information how to start a data project, continue reading here.